gugray/rdbak/README.md

 ## Build and run from source

+`rdbak` is written in Go.
+You need to have Go 1.21 or higher installed on your system to build it.

-Make a copy of `config.sample.json` named `config.dev.json` and edit the file.
+Before running `rdbak` from source for the first time, make a copy of `config.sample.json` named `config.dev.json` and edit it.
 Add the user name and password you use to log in to Raindrop.io at [app.raindrop.ip](app.raindrop.io) or via the browser addin.

 Build and run `rdbak` from source with this command from the repository root: